About

 The Technology

-I also don't keep any of your personal information.
-There are no tracking cookies or third-party analytic services involved in Bible.rs.
+I don't keep any of your personal information.
+There are no tracking cookies or third-party analytics services involved in Bible.rs.

 Ideas for the Future